 Modern vehicles are constantly recording essential running data in a “black box” or OBD2 unit.
 The amount of parameters measured depends on the sophistication of your vehicle’s systems, however, here are the most common examples:

 – Engine fuel/air mixture

 With an OBD2 Scanner Tool in your hand, you will gain valuable insight into your vehicle’s overall health.
 Connecting and downloading these logs along with Diagnostic Trouble Codes (DTCs) allows you to self-diagnose problems before they cause a complete failure.

 As industry standard and law upholds OBDII regulations, almost all compliant scanners work with a wide variety of vehicles/models.
 However, choosing the best OBD2 scanner Tools will depend largely upon your requirements.

-Some OBDII scanners only provide basic information, such as DTC codes, without any further diagnosis.
-In this case, you will have to research the code to fully diagnose problems.
-The more advanced models will evaluate these codes automatically, providing you with a comprehensive diagnosis on the spot.
+Some OBDII scanners provide basic information, such as DTC codes, without further diagnosis.
+In this case, you will have to research the code to diagnose problems fully.
+The more advanced models will automatically evaluate these codes, providing you with a comprehensive diagnosis.

 Many OBD2 scanners allow users to upload all data to a computer.
 With additional software, a much deeper analysis can then be performed.

 Another advantageous function to look out for is real-time data monitoring.
 This allows users to closely monitor current running data, accurately monitoring the results of tuning in real time!

 Some scanners use a Wi-Fi or Bluetooth obd2 adapter to transmit and display on existing mobile devices wirelessly.

 Even with our incredible systems of onboard sensors and error processing, the output is often restricted to a few specific fault lights.
 By plugging an OBDII scanner into your system, you can gain a unique perspective on vehicle health.